-CBD is taking over the health and wellness industry.
+CBD is taking over the wellness industry.
 Even though this cannabinoid has been legal and on the market for a few months, it’s set to be one of the hottest trends in 2020.
-Who doesn’t want a mood-boosting, pain-relieving, safe ingredient mixed into their daily routine?
+Who doesn’t want this plant ally incorporated into their daily routine?

 When you browse online for CBD products, you probably see a lot of CBD oil droppers.
 These droppers can help you discover the right dosage for you, but they do have some downsides.
 CBD oil can feel a bit slimy.
 Dropping an oil down your throat isn’t exactly discreet if you’re at work.
 Sometimes, it’s easier to just pop a few capsules in your purse so you can have them on the go.

 There are tons of CBD capsules on the market.
 Use this buying guide to find the best products based on your symptoms, needs, and price range.